 School attendance zones largely determine the racial composition of schools (Saporito and Sohoni 2006)—and the racial composition of a school influences the academic performance of its minority students.
 Numerous studies show that as shares of non-white children in a school increase, academic performance declines for minority students.
 For example, Mickelson, Bottia, and Lambert (2013) reviewed 25 studies that examined the association between school racial composition and standardized math scores.
 Most of these studies found a consistent, negative association between proportions of minority students in a school and standardized math test scores a school’s students.
 Similarly, in their review of the literature, Reardon and Owens (2014) concluded that “Having fewer black students in a grade increases reading and math test scores for black students and does not harm whites’ test scores” (p.
 213).
-To be sure, some studies find that school racial composition has little or no effect on educational outcome (Rumberger and Palardy 2005; Van Ewijk and Sleegers 2010), but most reviews of the literature conclude that higher concentrations of minority students have negative educational outcomes for minority children (Hanushek et al. 2009; Mickelson and Bottia 2010).
+To be sure, some studies find that school racial composition has little or no effect on educational outcomes (Rumberger and Palardy 2005; Van Ewijk and Sleegers 2010), but most reviews of the literature conclude that higher concentrations of minority students have negative educational outcomes for minority children (Hanushek et al. 2009; Mickelson and Bottia 2010).
 Despite this negative association, racial segregation in urban schools has generally remained steady and fairly high since the early 1990s (Fiel 2013; Reardon and Owens 2014; Stroub and Richards 2013).

 Literature on School Attendance Zone Racial Diversity

-One of our theses is that the irregularly shaped attendance zones contain diverse racial populations.
+One of our theses is that irregularly shaped attendance zones contain diverse racial populations.
 Theoretically, school districts seeking racial integration—either by court order or voluntarily—must create many attendance zones that draw children from distant but racially diverse neighborhoods.
 Indeed, this “Finger Plan” logic appears to be legal under both the Swann v.
 Mecklenburg and Parents v.
 Seattle cases.
 Moreover, as school districts can no longer assign individual students to schools based on their race, this accentuates the necessity of drawing irregular zones to achieve integration.

 Despite this legal history, most scholars argue that attendance zones are drawn irregularly in an effort to make them racially homogeneous (Bischoff 2008; Clotfelter 2004; Frankenberg 2009; Frankenberg and Orfield 2012; Leigh 1997; Siegel-Hawley 2013).
 This is also true in non-academic publications—typically anecdotal evidence published by local newspapers.
 A typical story suggests that newly configured attendance zones are drawn irregularly to achieve racial segregation (Andrews 2007; Shapiro 2011; Stanley 1998).
 For example, an editorial in the Dallas Morning News (Robberson 2012) noted the irregular shape of an attendance zone served by “Mata School” (which serves children in Grades 4 and 5).
 The editorialist argues that Mata’s zone is racially and economically “gerrymandered”: